theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 ```

 ### What happens if the server fails?
 Whenever working with servers, there is always the risk that something will go wrong.
 Fear not!
-We have contingencies (and back up data) in place in case something goes wrong.
+We have contingencies (and backup data) in place if something goes wrong.

-**Saving your session and sanity with screen.**
- Whenever doing anything that will take a while, it is recommended that you use a utility called "screen", which will maintain an active session even if you log out or your connection to the server is dropped.
-You can read more about screen in the **Using screen (Advanced)** section after UNIX basics.
-The core elements are:

-1. To start a new screen called "myscreen": screen -S myname

-2. To "detach" the screen so you can re-attach it later and pick up where you left off: ctrl+a » d

-3. To re-attached the screen "myname" after logging back on: screen -dr myname

 **Some Time Saving Shortcuts**